HKUDS/UrbanGPT/README.md

 -----
 ## 🎉 News

 - [x] 🚀🔥 [2024.05] 🎯🎯📢📢 Exciting News!
-We are thrilled to announce that our 🌟UrbanGPT🌟 has been accepted by KDD'2024! 🎉🎉🎉
+We are thrilled to announce that our 🌟UrbanGPT🌟 has been accepted by KDD'2024! 🎉🎉🎉 Thanks to all the team members 🤗

 🎯🎯📢📢 We upload the **models** and **data** used in our UrbanGPT on 🤗 **Huggingface**.
 We highly recommend referring to the table below for further details: